Crazytimas/react-tab-panel/README.md

 The TabPanel supports the following props:

- * activeIndex: Number - the index of the TabPanel children to be rendered as active - NOTE: When setting this option, you have to listen for onChange, and re-render the tabpanel (CONTROLLER behaviour)
+ * activeIndex: Number - the index of the TabPanel children to be rendered as active - NOTE: When setting this option, you have to listen for onChange, and re-render the tabpanel (CONTROLLED behaviour)

  * defaultActiveIndex: Number - the index of the TabPanel.
-When clicking on a tab, the panel manages the active index internally, and you are shown the clicked tab (UNCONTROLLER behaviour)
+When clicking on a tab, the panel manages the active index internally, and you are shown the clicked tab (UNCONTROLLED behaviour)

  * enableScroll: Boolean (defaults to false) - Whether to show scroll to tab titles when they don't have enough space